josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 );
 ```

-The incoming URL of [Pages / the example  /  and proof](pages/the-example-/-and-proof.md) would result in a single
+The incoming URL of `/pages/the-example-/-and-proof` would result in a single
 passed argument of `the-example-/-and-proof`.

 <div class="versionadded">